Vectormike/korapay-assessment/README.md

 - Answer a specific question
 - Subscribe to a question

-## Cache

-Request for films are cached using redis to reduce the api calls to the swapi api and also increase the speed of the application,

 # Token Management

 JWT was used for token along with redis for implementing refresh tokens